facebook/react-devtools/CONTRIBUTING.md

-# Contributing to React
+# Contributing to React Devtools

-React is one of Facebook's first open source projects that is both under very active development and is also being used to ship code to everybody on facebook.com.
-We're still working out the kinks to make contributing to this project as easy and transparent as possible, but we're not quite there yet.
-Hopefully this document makes the process for contributing clear and preempts some questions you may have.

-## Our Development Process

-Some of the core team will be working directly on GitHub.
-These changes will be public from the beginning.
-Other changesets will come via a bridge with Facebook's internal source control.
-This is a necessity as it allows engineers at Facebook outside of the core team to move fast and contribute from an environment they are comfortable in.

-### `master` is unsafe

-We will do our best to keep `master` in good shape, with tests passing at all times.
-But in order to move fast, we will make API changes that your application might not be compatible with.
-We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.

 ### Pull Requests

 The core team will be monitoring for pull requests.
-When we get one, we'll run some Facebook-specific integration tests on it first.
-From here, we'll need to get another person to sign off on the changes and then merge the pull request.
-For API changes we may need to fix internal uses, which could cause some delay.
-We'll do our best to provide updates and feedback throughout the process.

 *Before* submitting a pull request, please make sure the following is done…

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests!
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes (`grunt test`).
-5. Make sure your code lints (`grunt lint`) - we've done our best to make sure these rules match our internal linting guidelines.
+4. Make sure your code lints (`npm run lint`) - we've done our best to make sure these rules match our internal linting guidelines.
-6. If you haven't already, complete the CLA.
+5. If you haven't already, complete the CLA.

 ### Contributor License Agreement ("CLA")